 Although the 340B drug pricing program was created by Congress to provide significant discounts on prescription drugs for eligible health care providers, a surprisingly low percentage of providers take advantage of their legal right to use it in reducing costs and filling revenue gaps.

-As a leading provider of 340B program-management services, we believe the primary reasons for that low percentage are 1) lack of understanding of the program and its far-reaching potential benefits, and 2) lack of administrative bandwidth to ensure full 340B compliance — not to mention apprehension over the consequences of non-compliance.
+As a leading provider of 340B program-management services, we believe the primary reasons for that low percentage are 1) lack of understanding of the program and its far-reaching potential benefits, 2) lack of administrative bandwidth to ensure full 340B compliance — not to mention apprehension over the consequences of non-compliance, and 3) unfounded concerns that drug-manufacturer restrictions in general, and 340B ESP in particular, have made the 340B program too costly and complicated to expect any reasonable ROI for eligible health systems.

-That said, the 340B program certainly has its share of complications — and the answer to the question above is equally complicated.
+That said, the 340B program certainly has its share of complications — and the answer to the question posed in this article’s headline is equally complicated.
 Which is why we’ll start with a review of what drugs are eligible for 340B savings.

 General drug criteria for 340B eligibility